• Skip to content

 Most children and adults who get toxoplasmosis have no symptoms at all.

-Sometimes your child might have a swollen lymph gland, most commonly in the neck.
+Sometimes your child might have swollen lymph nodes, most commonly in the neck.
 Sometimes an infected person will have fatigue and muscle aches.

 Medical help for toxoplasmosis symptoms or contact with toxoplasmosis